 View I-85 Yadkin River Bridge in a larger map

-Perdue wants to inaugurate the Mobility Fund with $74.6 million in DMV fee hikes and $22 million that would have been diverted from the Highway Trust Fund to the General Fund.
-Over the next two or three years she wants to build it up to $300 million a year, partly by collecting more taxes on new car sales.
+In her proposed budget for FY 2010-2011, Gov. Bev Perdue proposes to establish the N.C.
+Mobility Fund with $74.6 million in DMV fee hikes and $22 million that would have been diverted from the Highway Trust Fund to the General Fund.

 The N.C.
 Mobility Fund will be used "to address critical congestion bottlenecks and to improve our logistics capabilities," Perdue said in a letter to the General Assembly.

 First dibs on the money, if the legislature agrees, would be to help pay for a $330 million replacement for the antique bridge that carries Interstate 85 over the Yadkin River near Salisbury.
 DOT already has cobbled together $180 million to start work this year on the bridge itself, but it needs another $150 million to widen a few miles of I-85 itself on both sides of the bridge.